Wilkes’ psychology program is a true social science that actively engages students in the study of behavior and its physical manifestations.

 Wilkes psychology majors learn by using hands-on facilities:

-- Our sensation-perception/biopsychology laboratoryexposes students to brain structure and function, neuroanatomy, and perceptual demonstrations.
+- Our biopsychology laboratory exposes students to brain structure and function, neuroanatomy, and perceptual demonstrations.

-- Our computer lab gives students the ability to access software and computer demonstrations specific to the field.
+- And in our computer lab, students have the ability to access software and computer demonstrations specific to the field.

 Our faculty are actively engaged in research,